 - find other methods of balancing its budget. - 2.
 Support local sales and use tax reform to create an equitable distribution structure that appropriately captures and allocates online sales tax. - 3.
 Support local government action, rather than the imposition of state, federal or regional mandates upon local governments, as well as federal mandates placed on the state. - 4.
-Support maximum flexibility for local government in contracting and contract negotiations. - 5.-Support open government initiatives as well as the principles of the open meetings provisions of the Ralph M. Brown Act at all levels of government.- - 6-5.
-Support efforts to provide local legislative bodies with additional flexibilities regarding remote meetings and Ralph M. Brown Act requirements - 7-6.
-Support legislation that facilitates the ability of local government to share resources to increase efficiencies and decrease costs, including local efforts to address regional management of public safety personnel. - 8-7.
-Support legislation that preserves the ability of local governments to determine the appropriate type of election for their jurisdiction. - 9.8.
-Monitor local, state and federal legislation pertaining to e-cigarettes. - 40.9.
-Support the preservation of Proposition 13 as stated in City Council Resolution No. 2014- 51. - 44.10.
-Support the reimbursement of local governments for pandemic-related expenses, including the need for essential public safety service overtime, personal protective equipment, and small business relief. - 42.11.
-Oppose measures that shift local funds to the County, State, or Federal Governments and/or make cities more dependent on the County, State, or Federal Governments for financial stability. - 43.12.
+Support maximum flexibility for local government in contracting and contract negotiations. - 5.
+Support open government initiatives as well as the principles of the open meetings provisions of the Ralph M. Brown Act at all levels of government.
+Support efforts to provide local legislative bodies with additional flexibilities regarding remote meetings and Ralph M. Brown Act requirements - 6.
+Support legislation that facilitates the ability of local government to share resources to increase efficiencies and decrease costs. - 7.
+Support legislation that preserves the ability of local governments to determine the appropriate type of election for their jurisdiction. - 8.
+Monitor local, state and federal legislation pertaining to e-cigarettes. - 9.
+Support the preservation of Proposition 13 as stated in City Council Resolution No. 2014-51. - 10.
+Support the reimbursement of local governments for pandemic-related expenses, including the need for essential public safety service overtime, personal protective equipment, and small business relief. - 11.
+Oppose measures that shift local funds to the County, State, or Federal Governments and/or make cities more dependent on the County, State, or Federal Governments for financial stability. - 12.
 Support policies that would increase the voter threshold for local revenue measures or would increase the potential for litigation over local taxes and fees. - 13.
 Support efforts by the State to increase funding into the California State Controller's State Mandated Programs reimbursement program. - 14.
 Oppose and monitor efforts that increase the City's contribution costs to CalPERS.